mschuett/yaml-shellcheck/README.md

 ### GitHub Actions & Forgejo Actions

+GitHub has Actions (reusable components) and Workflows (the real CI config that may run scripts and/or Actions).
+This tool tries to handle both file types in the same function.

-GitHub Actions are similar to Bitbucket.
-A file with a `jobs` object is read as a GitHub Actions file, and every `run` attribute inside is considered a shell script.
+GitHub Workflows are similar to Bitbucket.
+A file with a `on` attribute and a `jobs` object is read as a GitHub file, and every `run` attribute inside is considered a shell script.

+Alternatively a file with an `inputs` and a `runs` object is read as a GitHub Actions file.

-As far as I can tell [Forgejo Actions](https://forgejo.org/docs/latest/user/actions/) (as used e.g. by https://codeberg.org/) intentionally use the same structure as GitHub Actions, so these are covered here as well.
+As far as I can tell [Forgejo Actions](https://forgejo.org/docs/latest/user/actions/) (as used e.g. by https://codeberg.org/) intentionally use the same structure as GitHub Actions/Workflows, so these are covered here as well.

 * `shell` attributes are not supported
 this is a todo, it should be simple enough to only check `sh` and `bash` scripts with right shebang line